I’ve been waiting a long time to have some Bailey’s behind the bar to make this Cheesecake for my blog and finally I had some left from New Years!

 - Easily made the day before and left overnight to set.

-- You can switch the chocolate chip biscuits to plain ones but you’ll need to up the butter to 125 g / 4 ½ oz.
+- If you like you can switch the chocolate chip biscuits to plain ones but you’ll need to up the butter to 125 g / 4 ½ oz.

-- You can switch the block of chocolate for the same weight in chocolate buttons of course.
+- You can switch the block of chocolate for the same weight in chocolate buttons.